nicholas-stevenson/generate-maya-cmds-stubs/README.md

 The code chunk below shows the results of a long-argument docstring generated for the `spaceLocator` command.
 - Uses native Python3 type hints, offering a complete list of allowed data types for each argument.
 - Argument names and default values are specified
-- `edit` and `query` flags are also included if the
+- `edit` and/or `query` flags are also included, if the command allows for it.
-- Arguments and their type hints handle if the expected data type changes when the command is called vs queried or edited.
+- Arguments and their type hints handle if the expected data type changes when the command is called vs queried vs edited.
   - Typical Call vs Query Call
     - ```cmds.xform("locator", translation=(1, 1, 1))```
     - ```cmds.xform("locator", translation=True, query=True)```
-- The resulting docstring is very condensed and avoids large visual breaks, which becomes cumbersome with commands that have a large number of arguments.
+- The resulting docstrings are very condensed and avoid large visual breaks, which becomes cumbersome with commands that have a large number of arguments.

 ```python
 def spaceLocator(*args, absolute: bool = bool, name: Optional[Union[str, bool]] = str, position: Optional[Union[Tuple[float, float, float], bool]] = [float, float, float], relative: bool = bool, edit: bool = bool, query: bool = bool):